Morocco Details

 Closing dinner at our dar and gather for a debrief to engage in conversation about our amazing journey together in Morocco.

-Pack up for our departure tomorrow (3-hour taxi drive to Casablanca Airport).
+Pack up for our departure tomorrow (4-hour taxi drive to Casablanca Airport, 3 hour to Rabat)

 -